ShamaVox/voxai/README.md

 You may need to restart your shell after running the first two commands.

-Install the required Python libraries:
+Create a Python virtual environment and install the required Python libraries:

     cd server
+    python3 -m venv venv
     source venv/bin/activate
+    pip install --upgrade wheel
+    pip install --upgrade setuptools
     pip install -r requirements.txt

+To avoid running the nvm commands every time the virtual environment is initialized, add them to the bottom of server/venv/bin/activate.

 ### Database Setup: